chenjunhao0315/Tensor/README.md

 # Tensor

 ## About
-This is a project to implement the tensor calcuation library and (inference) neural netowrk in c++, can see it as a subset of [PyTorch][9] and [ncnn][10], the differnece is that I remove all codes that relate to CPU.
+This is a project to implement the tensor calcuation library and (inference) neural netowrk in c++, can see it as a subset of [PyTorch][9] and [ncnn][10], the differnece is that I remove all codes that not relate to CPU.

 The netowrk structure is same as [Neural Network][11] with some enhancement and is inspired by [ConvNetJS][1], [Darknet][2], [Caffe][4] and [ncnn][10].